Prime quadruplet: Prime quintuplets

 A prime quintuplet contains two close pairs of twin primes, a prime quadruplet, and three overlapping prime triplets.
+The first prime of a quintuplet starting above 5 will end with the digit 1 or 7 in base 10 and the last prime will end with the digit 3 or 9.

 It is not known if there are infinitely many prime quintuplets.
 Once again, proving the twin prime conjecture might not necessarily prove that there are also infinitely many prime quintuplets.
 Also, proving that there are infinitely many prime quadruplets might not necessarily prove that there are infinitely many prime quintuplets.